swivelmargarita/ansible-arch/README.md

 # Turbo Ansible Arch

-Turbo Ansible Arch is an ansible playbook for configuring your fresh Arch Linux post-install.
+Turbo Ansible Arch is an ansible playbook for configuring your Arch Linux post-install.
 ## Usage

 Clone the [repository](https://gitlab.com/turbo-zone/ansible-arch/) and execute the playlist.